mdkamran04/LangGraph-ChatBot/README.md

 5. **Streaming:** The LLM generates tokens.
 The backend streams these tokens immediately to the frontend via a `ReadableStream` response.
-6. **Persistence:** Once the generation is complete, the new user message and the full AI response are committed to the SQLite database via Drizzle.
+6. **Persistence:** Once the generation is complete, the new user message and the full AI response are committed to the Supabase database via Drizzle.

 ## Memory Strategy